Groups and Scenes

 Household/Home

-- The term Home is used to represent the user’s physical place of residence or location where all their smart devices are set up.
+• The term Household or Home is used to represent the user’s physical place of residence or location where all their smart devices are set up.

-- In a smart home setting, Rooms enable the user to meaningfully represent a collection of devices that belong to a specific physical area in a home.
-For example, a user might want to visualize which set of smart devices is located in the living room, kitchen, garage, master bedroom, basement, etc.
+• In a smart home setting, Rooms enable the user to meaningfully represent a collection of devices that belong to a specific physical area in a home.
+For example, a room could be a set of smart devices located in the living room, kitchen, garage, master bedroom, or basement.

-- A Room may contain any combination of individual devices and/or Groups of devices.
-The devices may be of different types and have different attributes.
+• A Room may contain any combination of individual devices and/or Groups of devices.
+The devices may be of diverse types and have different attributes.
 For example, a living room may contain a single ceiling fan, an air purifier, a camera, and a Group of light bulbs.

 Group